EricThomson/yacare/readme.md

 # yacare
 <img width = "200" src="./data/yacare_caiman.jpg" align="right" style="padding-left:15px">

-Companion to [CaImAn](https://github.com/flatironinstitute/CaImAn) for calcium imaging analysis.
-There are a lot of questions that tend to come up frequently in [caiman's gitter forum](https://gitter.im/agiovann/Constrained_NMF), and many useful tools embedded in caiman that are not illustrated in the demos.
-Yacare will address them in standalone Jupyter notebooks with the goal to be relatively explanation-heavy.
+A companion to [CaImAn](https://github.com/flatironinstitute/CaImAn) for calcium imaging analysis.
+There are some questions that come up frequently in [caiman's gitter forum](https://gitter.im/agiovann/Constrained_NMF), and many useful tools embedded in caiman that are not illustrated in the demos.
+The goal of yacare is to tackle these topics in standalone Jupyter notebooks.
 It mainly assumes you have a working caiman virtual environment.

 Yacare is named after the South American [yacare caiman](https://en.wikipedia.org/wiki/Yacare_caiman), pictured above.